summeraiyixi/yiai0424_quiz_8/README.md

   - initializes a simulation with nodes and links

-* Node and Link Representation:
+* Representation:

   - defines classes for nodes and links
-  - specifying their properties
+  - specifying properties

 * Simulation Loop: